-The term 'Case Shiller Index' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Case Shiller Index' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Case Shiller Index represents the collection of United States’ Home Price Indices.
 These were developed by economists Karl Case and noted Yale Professor Robert Shiller.
 The two men’s company Case Shiller Weiss, Inc. produced the statistics from 1991-2002.
 Allan Weiss their partner oversaw the production and release of the index on a regular basis.